rocoloco321/NitroKart-Loader-Public/README.md

 # Features

-## Custom Track Information file
+## Custom Track Information file (course_info.nkldr)

-Allows to load course attributes that usually are hardcoded or requires editing the arm9
+Makes it so that course attributes that are normally hardcoded or baked into the ARM9 binary are instead loaded from a binary blob inside of the course archive.
 * Local Map coords
 * Global Map coords
 * Sequence ID